Esqarrouth/QorumLogs/Log To GoogleDocs.md

 1. Open [Google Drive](https://drive.google.com/), click New > More > Google Forms.
 ![](http://i.imgur.com/f3tJNTS.png)
 2. Enter a title to your form from the top left corner
-3. The first field which is "Question Title" should be "App Version" and "Question Type" should be "Text"
+3. The first field which is "Question Title" should be "App Version" and "Question Type" should be "Text" (Or "Short Answer" in new version)
 ![](http://i.imgur.com/799xH6D.png)
 4. Click Done.
 Add 3 more questions like this, their texts should be "User Information", "Code Information", "Log Text".
 5. Make sure it looks like this at the end: